meet-projects/Y2YL-Labs/Type I/Session 2, Flask Forms/README.md

 3. Edit the form tag in `login.html` in order to link it correctly to our login route.
     - Set the `action` to the login route `'/'`, and the `method` to `"POST"`.
 4. Inside the login fuction:
-    i.
-Don't forget, to check the method (Get/Post) in order to continue to the next steps. ii.
-Assign allowed usernames and passwords, which means; create variables defining the correct username and password that should be allowed if entered.
+    - Don't forget, to check the method (Get/Post) in order to continue to the next steps.
+    - Assign allowed usernames and passwords, which means; create variables defining the correct username and password that should be allowed if entered.
         - For example:
         ```python
         username = "Jiana"